Jannyboy313/benzine-verbruik/README.md

 #### Frontend

 -   Navigate into the web folder
--   Run `ng build`
+-   Run `npm run build --prod`
--   Upload "dist" of the web folder to you're server
+-   Upload "dist/benzine-prod" of the web folder to you're server
 -   Configure you're nginx or apache

 #### Backend